lijuli/food-react/README.md

 ### Usage

 This is a project for food recipes.
-The frontend part was kindly provided by yandex-praktikum.
+The frontend part was kindly provided by other contributors.

 Start backend project like this: